codacy/docs/docs/faq/code-analysis/why-does-codacy-show-unexpected-coverage-changes.md

 The table below displays the code coverage metrics as calculated by Codacy:

 -   Initially, `ClassA.java` was 100% covered and continues to be 100% covered after the pull request, causing the coverage variation for the file to be 0%
--   However, there were 62.5% lines covered across all files in the repository but after the pull request only 60% of the lines are now covered, causing the coverage variation for the pull request to drop 2.5%
+-   However, there were 62.5% lines covered across all files in the repository but after the pull request only 60% of the lines are now covered, causing the pull request coverage variation to drop 2.5%

 <table>
   <thead>